lhbikos/ReCenterPsychStats/docs/07-OnewayANOVA.md

   - follow-up (pairwise, planned comparisons, polynomial trends)
 * writing a results section to include a figure and tables

+Additionally, please complete at least one set of *hand calculations*, that is use the code demonstrated in the chapter to work through the formulas that compute the one-way ANOVA.
+At this stage in your learning, you may ignore any missingness in your dataset by excluding all rows with missing data in your variables of interest.

 ### Problem #1: Play around with this simulation.

 If one-way ANOVA is new to you, perhaps you just change the number in "set.seed(2021)" from 2021 to something else.
 Your results should parallel those obtained in the lecture, making it easier for you to check your work as you go.